It's like Oprah works here, only she's twenty-one, throws barbs, and knows the place like a heartbeat.

-“His posture is straight usually,” the younger woman continues, a waitress at the restaurant around the corner from the apartment where I live.
-“He seems to love her food,” she says.
+“He seems to love her food,” the younger woman continues, a waitress at the restaurant around the corner from the apartment where I live.
 “Goes there when he has time to eat.
 We call him, the bachelor.”

 Someone laughs soft and auto, like the sound of heavy velvet.

-“But I think she likes him because of the way he'll hold his head sometimes, like a boy with a bald head,” the younger woman says softly with a laugh.
+“But I think she likes him because of the way he'll hold his head sometimes, like a boy with a bald head,” the younger woman says faintly with a laugh.
 “Anyway, the cook thinks he's blonde.”

 I have to write it now because it is the moment when I learned how literature becomes oral history.
 I was to meet Brock, an old friend from Rustic.
 The plans were canceled when I got arrested in the “drum circle.”
 The waitresses at the restaurant call it by its actual name, but none of the four streets surrounding it are that name.
 I stood in the middle of the circle of concrete, surrounded by the grass, boulders, and square of sidewalks amidst blue mountains, tall, nineteen twenties deco buildings, and the chess tables just inside the west sidewalk, then traded a guy two cigarettes for use of his cellphone, so as to try and call Brock.
 When I gave the guy his phone back, I turned to give a guy waiting at the light in a black Acura, a cigarette, because he asked.
 After finishing smoking with the homeless guy with a cell phone, I stepped back into the main circle of the park, and am arrested full on.